 About 23 000 free-living, extant protozoa are known.
 Of these, roughly 1600 were originally described or later reported from terrestrial habitats (Table 1).
 For a long time, the soil protozoan community was considered as an ubiquitous part of limnetic species and some even suggested that nearly the same species of protozoa occur in soil, sewage, and activated sludge.
 However, more detailed research disproved these findings and showed that they were based on misidentification of species.
-Today it is widely accepted that

-Table 1 Known and proposed diversity of soil protozoa --------- ----------- ---------- ----------- --------- ---------- the main part (>70%) of the soil protozoan species evolved in and are restricted to terrestrial environments.
-Refined morphological methods and gene sequence data indicate that a considerable portion of soil and freshwater protists have a restricted geographical distribution (Figures 1 and 2), disproving the old hypothesis that, in microorganisms, 'everything is everywhere, the environment selects.'
+Today it is widely accepted that the main part (>70%) of the soil protozoan species evolved in and are restricted to terrestrial environments.
+Refined morphological methods and gene sequence data indicate that a considerable portion of soil and freshwater protists have a restricted geographical distribution (Figure 1 and Figure 2), disproving the old hypothesis that, in microorganisms, 'everything is everywhere, the environment selects.'
 This matter, however, is still under discussion.